-Corner balancing is essentially exactly what it sounds like.
-It is a process that balances each corner of your vehicle.
-During this process the static weight of your car is shifted from corner to corner to achieve balance.
-You can partially corner balance a vehicle by moving physical parts of the vehicle from corner to corner, but the proper way to corner balance is through modifying the suspension spring height.
+Corner balancing is exactly what it sounds like.
+It is a process that attempts to properly corner weight the vehicle.
+During this process the static weight of your car is shifted from corner to corner to achieve as close to a 50/50 “corner balance” from the left front of the vehicle to the right rear of the vehicle.
+You can partially corner balance a vehicle by moving physical parts of the vehicle from corner to corner or by adding weight (or removing weight) from the outermost corners of the vehicle, but the proper way to corner balance is through modifying the vehicles ride height at each corner.
+Think about it…….
+As you raise the left front corner of the vehicle, where does that weight go?
+It transfers weight to the other 3 corners, but mostly to the right rear.

 What is the Goal?

 The optimal setup is for the front and rear weights to be equal for both left and right sides.
-Every corner balance requires weights to be input into the corner balancing equation.
-A perfect balance is not ever possible, but there are acceptable and unacceptable limits.
-When a car has a proper corner balance performed, the car will take left and right turns equally.
+Every corner balance requires weights to be input into the corner balancing equation including the drivers weight.
+A perfect balance is very rarely possible, but if you can get to within .01-.1% of a perfect cross weight, that is ideal.
+When a car has a proper corner balance performed, the car will feel more “balanced” and/or neutral.
 Turning, braking, as well as acceleration can all be improved after a corner balance procedure.

 What is the Process?